aspose-words/Aspose.Words-API-References/english/_index.md

 ![Aspose.Words for C++ Product Logo](home_3.png)

 Aspose.Words for C++ is a native class library that enables C++ application developers to perform a great range of document processing tasks.
-Aspose.Words supports DOC, DOCX, RTF, and other formats (*see [Supported Document Formats](/words/cpp/supported-document-formats/) for details*).
+Aspose.Words supports DOC, DOCX, RTF, and other formats.
 With Aspose.Words you can generate, modify and convert documents without utilizing Microsoft Word®.

 {{% /alert %}}